China Railways DF11: Overview

 The DF11 diesel locomotive is equipped with an AC-DC electric transmission, 16V280ZJA diesel engine, 1 × three-phase AC synchronous alternator model JF204C, and 6 × ZD106 DC traction motors.
 Maximum braking power from the diesel is 3,610 kW, with nominal wheel power at 3040 kW, capable of sustaining operating speeds of up to 160 km/h.
 Maximum design speed of the Co-Co trucks is 170 km/h.

 The cab design incorporates a 25° inclination for streamlining.
 The locomotive microcomputer control system consists of constant power excitation control, cooling, anti-wheel slip transfer control, fault diagnosis display, with full power to test the resistance of dynamic braking system functions, and electro-pneumatic braking system.
 The DF11 can haul a 640 t passenger train (about 12 cars) up to the maximum balancing speed of 167 km/h on straight track; or a 1100 t train (about 20 cars) to a maximum balancing speed of 143 km/h.

 In addition, the DF11 locomotives are designed for Xinjiang, Ürümqi Railway Bureau plateau type of configuration, mainly to increase the output of power, and installation of sound bilateral air intake/air filtration/filter sand unit, and to increase the gear ratio change from 76:29 to 65:22, increasing starting traction and sustained traction.
 However, the maximum speed is reduced to 153 km/h.

-Formerly, the class served the Guangzhou-Kowloon Through Train before being replaced by SS8 electric locomotives.
+The class formerly served the Guangzhou-Kowloon Through Train before being replaced by SS8 electric locomotives.